dennislamcv1/MetaFrontEnd/Programming with JavaScript/Unit Testing README.md

 ## Task 5: Run the first test
 With the terminal pointed at the `jest-testing` directory, run the test script using npm.

+in the terminal make sure it pointing to `jest-testing` directory,if not return the 1 step! than you can input " npm run test" press the Enter button! it show the green color "pass" it means you pass it !